MHCommunity/mousehunt-improved/README.md

 ## 🗑️ Uninstalling Userscripts

-Refer to [Superseded Userscripts](https://github.com/MHCommunity/mousehunt-improved/wiki/Superseded-Userscripts) on the GitHub Wiki for a list of userscripts you no longer need after installing MouseHunt Improved.
+Refer to [Superseded Userscripts](https://github.com/MHCommunity/mousehunt-improved/wiki/Superseded-Userscripts) for a list of userscripts you no longer need after installing MouseHunt Improved.

 ## 📝 Changelog